Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Model

-There are some constraints on pure assignments.
-A pure assignment that is realizable under given constraints is called a \textbf{feasible pure assignment}.
+Pure assignments are subject to constraints.
+A pure assignment that satisfies these constraints is called a \textbf{feasible pure assignment}.
 Let $Y$ be the set of all feasible pure assignments, which is assumed to be a non-empty and finite set.

+The set $Y$ may be subject to various types of constraints, including physical capacity constraints and institutional constraints.
+In addition, if one is interested only in assignments that satisfy certain desirable properties, $Y$ can be defined as the set of all assignments satisfying those properties.
+For instance, given a priority structure, if attention is restricted to stable assignments, then $Y$ coincides with the set of all stable assignments.